jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

   (a) with or without access information; and
   (b) whether or not either or both computers are currently turned on; and (c) whether or not access is currently occurring.

+### 3A Transitional, savings, and related provisions
+(1) The transitional, savings, and related provisions set out in Schedule 1 have effect according to their terms.
+(2) See sections 343 to 356 for transitional provisions relating to this Act as enacted.

 ### 4 Act binds the Crown
 This Act binds the Crown.